 Support for discrete graphics doesn’t really play into laptop design — or does it?
 After all, laptops with discrete graphics cards have come in two variants in the past – large 15-inch laptops, or chunky gaming machines.
 Neither are conducive for taking your work or play on the go.

 This year, though, we’ve seen laptops like the Asus ZenBook 13 UX331UN, which sports the Nvidia MX150 in a super-thin package that you’d never guess could play games at decent framerates.
-It takes a tremendous amount of design and engineering to fit those kind of components in a laptop this thin, especially when it comes to keeping it cool.
+It takes a tremendous amount of design and engineering to fit those kinds of components in a laptop this thin, especially when it comes to keeping it cool.
 The trend has continued with the MateBook X Pro, which includes the MX150.

-Although it doesn’t come in the base model like it does with the ZenBook, Huawei has taken gaming on its laptop a step further by offering support for external GPUs.
+Although it doesn’t come in the base model as it does with the ZenBook, Huawei has taken gaming on its laptop a step further by offering support for external GPUs.
 The inclusion of a Thunderbolt 3 port makes it possible, though many manufacturers block the ability to power up something like an Nvidia GeForce GTX 1080.

 Taking the best from Dell and Apple, the MateBook X Pro has taken the promise of thin bezels, unibody design, and powerful graphics to its fullest potential.
-We don’t know yet know the price, but Huawei claims it will be “disruptive.”
-That’s just what the computing world needs to force some more innovation — and it’s at least enough to have made me excited about the future design of laptops as whole.